PencilCode/blog/src/documents/posts/2014-11-21-perfect-paths.html.md

 tags: drawing
 ---

-Sometimes you have a path that cannot be drawn perfectly by tracing out one line at time.
+Sometimes you have a path that cannot be drawn perfectly by tracing one line at time.

-Here is an attempt to draw a beveled angle with two lines with 'square' line caps.
+The program below tries to draw a 'bevel' angle with 'square' line caps.
 Since the turtle traces out one line at a time, the angle is not a pretty bevel.
-Instead, it is a mess of overlapped square line caps.
+It is a mess of overlapped square line caps.

 <pre class="examp">
 pen red, 25, 'square', 'bevel'